-If you've pension savings in other schemes, you'll need to contact the relevant provider in order to obtain a PSS for that scheme.
-Once you've received a PSS for all of the schemes in which you have pension savings, you'll be able to determine whether you've exceeded the AA for the relevant tax year.
+If you've pension savings in other schemes, you'll need to contact the relevant provider in order to obtain a Pension Savings Statement for that scheme.
+Once you've received Pension Savings Statements for all of the schemes in which you have pension savings, you'll be able to determine whether you've exceeded the AA for the relevant tax year.